mperry-dev/TournaMaths/README.md

 ## Application Notes

 Currently have:
 - Registration/login pages, that implement good security practices - with session-based authentication stored in Redis Elasticache.
-I lock off or give access to the pages appropriately depending on their login status.
+I lock off or give access to all of the pages on the website appropriately depending on their login status.
     - There is more to do r.e. security best practices here
 - A page to create maths questions in an editor
 - A page that will be used later to display questions and run a "tournament" of answering as many questions as possible under a time limit